 “Not tonight, maybe this weekend.”

-“You know, you’re right about all of those things and I really don’t have a reason other than I would just like to have you home with me once in awhile.
+“You know, you’re right about all of those things, and I really don’t have a reason other than I would just like to have you home with me once in a while.
 I guess it will be alright.
-Just plan on staying home tomorrow night.”
+Just intend to stay home tomorrow night.”